Course - Electronics Design - IELEG2131

 Further on evaluation

-The assessment includes a written final exam (counts 60%) and a project assignment (counts 40%).
+The assessment includes a digital written exam (counts 60%) and a project assignment with report and video presentation (counts 40%).
 Both parts must be passed.
-Grade: Letter grade.

 In the event of a re-sit examination in August, the examination may be changed to an oral examination.
 If you do not pass the project assignment, this must be taken again at the next ordinary completion of the course.